Saying Goodbye To An Angel

 Reading those words even now, I remember that it felt as if a bomb had just landed in my world.
 For the next three months on a weekly basis, a pediatric neurologist observed Sara without ever giving a diagnosis or answers to my questions.
 One day as I hunted around the library stacks I chanced on a book titled, “What’s Wrong with My Baby,” and brought it home.
 With a cup of strong tea in hand, I began to read.
 When I got to the chapter on cerebral palsy, I re-read it three times and at the next appointment asked if this is what Sara had.
 The doctor, a very kind man, paused before he spoke and then said, “Sara certainly seems to exhibit many of the characteristics of cerebral palsy”, but as before, he stopped short of giving any diagnosis.
 Referrals for early intervention therapies, physical, occupational, and speech were next.
 It took over twenty years to finally receive a diagnosis; 1p36 Deletion Syndrome, a rare chromosome abnormality.

 Sara did not have speech, wore diapers all her life, and was finally able to walk for limited distances by the age of nine.
 She was an incredible blessing but caring for her was a great challenge.
-When she was seven, I made the very difficult decision to place her in foster care.
+When she was nearly eight years old, I made the very difficult decision to place her in foster care.
 She was connected with a family that was perfect for her and a few years later became her permanent guardians.
 It was the right decision to make, but I had many conflicting emotions.
 Visiting her was never easy for me.
 As an adult child, she moved to a group home where she was able to have 24/7 supervision.

 A recent illness found very grave concerns that were life threatening.
 In a matter of weeks she was placed on life support and the prognosis of any future quality of life not good.
 Yesterday afternoon the decision was reached to let my sweet angel fly free.